Skip links

 Apple’s use of “scarcity marketing” is a business move that takes advantage of the way people think and act.
 They produce a sense of hurry that generates demand and builds brand loyalty by limiting the number of products that can be bought.

-This method not only increases sales, but it also improves Apple’s image as a leader in new technology and high-end products.
+This method not only increases sales, but also improves Apple’s image as a leader in new technology and high-end products.
 Apple’s long-term success has been built on scarcity marketing.

 FAQs